3mdeb/96boards-docs-wiki/LatestSnapshots.md

 In order to address this limitation the USB ports are by default configured into Low/Full speed operation.

-In Debian the `usb_speed utility` (use `-h` option for help) is provided in `/home/linaro/bin` to switch the USB ports between modes (see [Other Useful Information](#section-15) above for details on this utility).
+In Debian the `usb_speed utility` (use `-h` option for help) is provided to switch the USB ports between modes (see [Other Useful Information](#section-15) above for details on this utility).

 In the AOSP build a small application is provided (usb-speed-switch) to change between High Speed and Full Speed operation.

 <a name="section-54"></a>
 ### UART Ports

-In Debian the two 96Boards expansion IO UART serial ports will appear as `/dev/ttyAMA2` and `/dev/ttyAMA3` and are configured at 115200 baud by default.
-Note in this release by default, UEFI and Kernel console are directed to /dev/ttyAMA3.
+In Debian, the two 96Boards expansion IO UART serial ports will appear as `/dev/ttyAMA2` and `/dev/ttyAMA3` and are configured at 115200 baud by default.
+Note: UEFI and kernel console are directed to /dev/ttyAMA3.

-Alternatively, you can modify the grub.cfg and the inittab file in the system image to switch to other UART.
+Alternatively, you can modify grub.cfg in the system image to switch to other UART.

-* grub.cfg (linux boot line) <br\>
+* /boot/grub/grub.cfg (linux boot line) <br\>
-`linux /Image console=tty0 console=ttyAMA3,115200 root=/dev/disk/by-partlabel/system rootwait rw quiet efi=noruntime`
+`linux /boot/Image console=tty0 console=ttyAMA3,115200 root=/dev/disk/by-partlabel/system rootwait rw quiet efi=noruntime`

-* inittab (init tty line) <br\>
-`ttyAMA3::respawn:/sbin/getty -L  ttyAMA3 115200 vt100 # GENERIC_SERIAL`

-Note that the LS expansion port I/O pins on the 96Boards 2mm header, including the UART signals, are at **1.8V** levels.
+Note: the LS expansion port I/O pins on the 96Boards 2mm header, including the UART signals, are at **1.8V** levels.

 <a name="section-6"></a>
 ## 7. Known Issues

-The following are known software issues on the current release.
+The following are known issues on the current release.

 1. **Not Yet Supported**
     - HDMI and Expansion bus audio.
 At present only Bluetooth audio is supported (on both Debian and AOSP builds)